-- 3. For gold swaps - (i) that they be recorded as collateralized loans, and that the counterparties, by sector or nonresident, be identified.
-Accordingly, the gold continues to be held on the balance sheet of the original owner, the cash taker; - (ii) that, if the cash provider is a monetary authority, it should record the loan asset receivable in reserve assets as part of reserve assets: other claims, if it meets the reserve assets criteria; otherwise, it should be recorded loans to nonresidents in other investment: assets: loans: monetary authorities (or in certain circumstances, as other investment: assets: currency and deposits: monetary authorities); - (iii) that the cash provider record a memorandum item "gold held under gold swap"; and - (iv) that, wherever possible, this treatment be applied to both transactions and positions. - N.B.
-The option to treat gold swaps as transactions in gold is not practical as monetary authorities are unprepared to adopt this approach. - 4.
-For gold loans or deposits - (i) that they be regarded as collateralized loans but as no cash exchanges hands, no loan is to be recorded by either party; - (ii) that the gold "borrower" record no transaction in gold (i.e., it is held off-balance sheet) - (iii) that the gold "borrower" record a short position in commodity gold if the gold "borrowed" is on-sold or on-lent; and - (iv) that, wherever possible, this treatment be applied to both transactions and positions. - N.B.
-The option to treat gold loans or deposits as transactions in gold is not practical as monetary authorities are unprepared to adopt this approach.
+- (i) that they be recorded as collateralized loans, where repos are recorded as collateralized loans (in line with the Operational Guidelines) and that the counterparties, by sector or nonresident, be identified.
+Accordingly, the gold continues to be held on the balance sheet of the original owner, the cash taker; - (ii) that, if the cash provider is a monetary authority, it should record the loan asset receivable in reserve assets as part of reserve assets: other claims, if it meets the reserve assets criteria; otherwise, it should be recorded loans as to nonresidents in other investment: assets: loans: monetary authorities (or in certain circumstances, as other investment: assets: currency and deposits: monetary authorities); - (iii) that the cash provider record a memorandum item "gold held under gold swap;" and - (iv) that, wherever possible, this treatment be applied to both transactions and positions.

+The option to treat gold swaps as transactions in gold is not practical as monetary authorities are unprepared to adopt this approach.